Wildlife

 Sonoran Mountain Kingsnake, Lampropeltis pyromelana.
 Photo: brettaugust, iNaturalist, CC BY.

 A powerful constrictor that feeds on lizards, rodents, birds, and bats.
-Even nonvenomous snakes are best left where they are.

 Key detailWhat to look for